MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 copy_paste: 0.1  # segment copy-paste (probability)
 ```

-Evluation of the test set can be done with the following command:
+Evaluation of the test set can be done with the following command:

 `python val.py --data /path/to/data.yaml --weights /path/to/fold_0/best.pt /path/to/fold_1/best.pt /path/to/fold_2/best.pt /path/to/fold_3/best.pt /path/to/fold_4/best.pt --img 1024`

 All previous experiments have been conducted with a train and validations split.
-However, the final configuration was trained once with a normal train and validation split and once with five-fold cross-validation.
+However, the final configuration was trained once with a normal train and validation split and once with five-fold cross-validation ensembling.
 The evaluation was conducted on a hold-out test set that consisted of 20% of the Node21 dataset.
-For the sake of it, we also trained five-fold cross-validations with the learning rates 0.01 and 0.0001 to compare them against the optimal learning rate of 0.001.
+We also trained five-fold cross-validations with the learning rates 0.01 and 0.0001 to compare them against the optimal learning rate of 0.001.
 The results are shown in Table 1.
 The optimal configuration trained with five-fold cross-validation has the highest score with a mAP of 0.594.
-This is an improvement of 0.044 in comparison to the mAP of 0.55 of the optimal configuration with a normal train/val training.
+This is an improvement of 0.044 achieved only with ensembling in comparison to the mAP of 0.55 of the optimal configuration with a normal train/val training.
 The other 5F-CV configurations with a learning rate of 0.01 and 0.0001 on achieve a mAP of 0.531 and 0.547, respectively.
 This is even lower than the train/val variant of the optimal configuration.

 #### Table 1: Final configuration - mAP results